• Cart$0

 ANNOYED

 When, a few years later, I found myself back in that same hospital waiting room.
-But this time, it was my mother I was waiting for to come out of the doctor’s office.
+But this time, it was my mother I was waiting on to come out of the doctor's office.

 SCARED